nicfan139/scenerygram/README.md

 ## Demo

-You can go to the [site](https://scenerygram.vercel.app/) and use the following test credentials:
+You can go to the [site](https://scenerygram.vercel.app/) and use the following test credentials (2FA OTP disabled for this user):

 ```
 USERNAME=test123